-The Corporation has five values being:

-- Integrity We strive to conduct every aspect of our business with honesty, integrity, and fairness. - Accountability We accept transparency and responsibility for our decisions and actions. - Excellence We are committed to the highest level of performance through continuous improvement of our knowledge, skills and business practices. - Innovation We encourage open-mindedness and support innovation and the development of new ideas and processes for the continued improvement of the services delivered by our Corporation. - Teamwork We work together as a team internally and collaborate externally with our stakeholders and customers.
-We appreciate that as a team, we can achieve much greater things than as individuals.

-These values are reinforced by the Code of Ethics and Business Conduct "the Code" and are also reflected in our policies and procedures.
+The Corporation has five values being: Integrity - We strive to conduct every aspect of our business with honesty, integrity, and fairness.
+Accountability - We accept transparency and responsibility for our decisions and actions.
+Excellence - We are committed to the highest level of performance through continuous improvement of our knowledge, skills and business practices.
+Innovation - We encourage open-mindedness and support innovation and the development of new ideas and processes for the continued improvement of the services delivered by our Corporation.
+Teamwork - We work together as a team internally and collaborate externally with our stakeholders and customers.
+We appreciate that as a team, we can achieve much greater things than as individuals. e reinforced by the Code of Ethics and Business Conduct "the Code" and are also reflected in our policies and procedures.